 Vividly, John portrays how: “Mary took about a pint of the fragrant oil (μύρου myrou) pure nard, (νάρδου πιστικῆς nardou pistikēs) an expensive perfume; she anointed (ἤλειψεν ēleipsen) the feet of Jesus and wiped them with her hair.
 And the house was filled with the fragrance of the perfume.”
 Notice how both Mary and Jesus are silent in this tender loving.
 Reciprocally, we as participants, are invited to share in the same intimate silence, to behold and simply be, to hold and become infused in the beauty of the scene, one with Mary, one with Jesus, one with ourselves, one with all those over the centuries who have prayed with this passage.
 And as we breathe in the sensuality of the organic oil of nard poured and massaged into Jesus, we imbibe the luxuriousness of the nard’s soothing.
 We deeply sense Mary’s healing touch.
 We feel the response of Jesus.
 The fresh aroma of the nard tends and ones our physical senses of smell and touch to our spiritual senses, creating a single sensorium that is both sensual and transcendent.
-The exchange within this tender, mutual love draws us deeper and beyond, into the perfume distilled in our hearts, into a touch that ones, in an indescribable affectionate oneing.
+The exchange within this tender, mutual love draws us deeper and beyond, into the perfume distilled in our hearts, into a touch that ones, in an indescribable, affectionate oneing.
 Still, the aroma stays with us, calming, softening, stilling, drawing us to depthless depths, until there is only love.
 Here, as Augustine appreciates, touch becomes the end of knowing.
 We pass beyond all conceptual knowing and pass-over into the oneing.
 Past, present and future one and we meet the promise of our future already present in this Kairos moment.
 This one, delicate, moment in time, becomes a turning point of luminous oneing, seeing and being.
 We are being invited to participate in this anointing, to be one with Mary and pour out the perfume of our hearts on the feet of Jesus, on the feet of our world.
 At the same time, we are drawn to be one with Jesus, and allow ourselves to be anointed and truly feel the touch that is at once painful and blissful, strengthening and renewing this amorizing energy of love pouring out.
 We are called to be like Mary and “touch with [our] own hands the Word of Life” (1 Jn 1: 1).

 Ashes Anointing